top of page

 Refurbish and new builds

-The need to refurbish the original wooden bodied coaches, which were showing their age and suffered damage in the flood.
-There was serious need for the new steam locomotive and new/refurbished coaches.
-Alan Keef Ltd was invited to tender a design to complete the new steam locomotive.
-The design of a 2-6-0 tender tank “Bunty” was manufactured and introduced into service in July 2010, along with two new coaches in matching smart blue livery.
+We realised we needed to refurbish the original wooden bodied coaches which were showing their age and had suffered damage in the 2008 flood, in addition to a new steam locomotive.
+Alan Keef Ltd was invited to tender a design to complete the new steam locomotive; the design of a 2-6-0 tender tank “Bunty” was manufactured and introduced into service in July 2010, along with two new coaches in matching smart blue livery.
 These new coaches, like previous rolling stock, were built on site in the HLR’s own workshops.

 A new diesel locomotive, “Binky”, was built on site throughout 2014, with a Perkins diesel and hydraulics unit from Alan Keef Ltd. Binky was launched in Easter 2015 and is usually in service on wet weather days, when it is quiet or if the steam engines are undertaking repairs.